Lion’s Mane Mushroom and The Powerful Benefits It Provides

 After all, each has memory problems and cognitive dysfunction as trademark symptoms of their respective diseases.
 Studies are especially favorable of lion’s mane’s potential with Alzheimer’s, which studies show has strong indicators of being a great therapy for the neurological illness, pending more quality research.

-LION’S MANE COULD PROTECT AGAINST STROKE
+PROTECT AGAINST STROKE

 When science dubs lion’s mane a neuroprotector, this means it doesn’t just protect function and health—but against damage, too.